ilcardella/wedding-site/content/posts/new_posts.md

 ---
-title: "New_posts"
+title: "New_post"
 date: 2019-10-10T18:49:11Z
 draft: false
 ---

 # New Post

-This is a new post
+This is a mock post